 The Shipwright’s Trail is part of a 50-mile cycle route that runs across Hampshire.
 The section in Alice Holt is also 4.8 km and heads out toward Lodge Pond.
 Both bike trails are suitable for intermediate cyclists.

 Previously, I’ve hired a bike from the Cycle Hire Centre on site.
 They have a range of bikes to suit all sizes and abilities and a bike maintenance service.
+Unfortunately, cycle hire is currently unavailable and the Activity Centre remains closed.

 If it’s a tree top adventure you are looking for, the Go Ape Centre at the Alice Holt is one of the fun things all the family can try.
 Views from the top will give you spectacular views over the forest and the South Downs.